LintfordPickle/LintfordLib/README.md

 A Java game library containing LWJGL natives and a game state management framework.
 The library project and metadata was created in Eclipse Neon (4.6.0).
 The project was compiled with Java 1.8.0_112 64-bit and contains LGWJL3 jars and native libraries.

-# Linking
+# Getting the repository
-You can add the Java-LDLibraryGL to an existing git project as a submodule, which will allow you to get the lastest versions using versioning.
+You can get the Java-LDLibraryGL project by either by cloning the repository or by adding it as a submodule to an existing git repository.
 If you want to add the Java-LDLibraryGL project to your existing git project, type the following at the git Bash:

 ```
 git submodule add https://github.com/LintfordPickle/Java-LDLibraryGL.git <directory>